seud0nym/tch-gui-unhide/adguard/README.md

       - Do not get the latest version of AdGuard Home if it has already been downloaded
     - -xi
       - Do not enable DNS hijacking/interception
+    - -xs
+      - Do not enable scheduled update of AdGuard Home
     - -xu
-      - Do not download utility scripts
+      - Do not download utility scripts (implies -xs)
     - -xy
       - Do not replace an existing AdGuard Home Configuration file
       - Has no effect if the AdGuardHome.yaml file does not exist